Torann/laravel-geoip/README.md

 #### Note

 In the case that a location is not found the fallback location will be returned with the `default` parameter set to `true`.
-In a future release I'll make the default location customizable.
-For not it is New Haven, CT.
+Default location can be customized using `default_location` parameter in config file.

 ## Services